 Your home décor palette doesn’t necessarily restrict you to a certain variety of hues in your wall gallery.
 In fact, many different shades present in your prints work well as a stark contrast to the colours on your walls and can add a much-needed pop of brightness and interest to an otherwise plain space.

-This can be seen in our Abstract Set No.14 which utilises an array of colours not present in the room décor to draw the eye towards the wall gallery.
+This can be seen in our Inferno Red Abstract Set which utilises an array of colours not present in the room décor to draw the eye towards the wall gallery.

 Another thing to remember is that size and piece layout doesn’t need to be the same.
 Many of the best wall galleries use a mix of varying sizes and layouts to create a unique focal point as individual as you are, so don’t be afraid to purchase prints in different sizes and then fit them together like a creative jigsaw.